MATTHEW 16:18-19

 Roadmap

-This “Papal Snapshot” concerns the extraordinary assertions about papal authority made by St. Jerome in a letter written to St. Pope Damasus, circa 376/77.
+This “Papal Snapshot” concerns the extraordinary assertions about papal authority made by St. Jerome in a letter written to St. Pope Damasus around 376/77.

 Our Roadmap is as follows:

-• Our thesis is that Jerome’s letter provides very strong evidence of a thoroughly Catholic understanding of the papal office.
+- Our thesis is that Jerome’s letter provides very strong evidence of a thoroughly Catholic understanding of the papacy.
 We will show this by:

-• Quoting relevant sections of Letter 15 to St. Pope Damasus; then
+- Quoting relevant sections of his Letter 15 to St. Pope Damasus; then

 St. Jerome’s Letter 15 to St. Pope Damasus (c.
 376/77)

-Jerome opens his letter to the Pope by explaining that he requires his guidance amidst chaos in the east (§1):
+We now proceed to the letter itself, which Jerome opens by explaining to the Pope his need for guidance amidst the chaos in the east (§1):

-Jerome continues (§2): “Yet, though your greatness terrifies me, your kindness attracts me.
-From the priest I demand the safe-keeping of the victim, from the shepherd the protection due to the sheep.”
-In describing the Pope as a “shepherd” capable of protecting the sheep in the east, Jerome again acknowledges a universal jurisdiction of some kind.
+In describing the Pope as a “shepherd” capable of protecting the sheep in the east, Jerome is implicitly acknowledging a universal jurisdiction of some kind.
 This becomes crystal clear in what follows:

 My words are spoken to the successor of the fisherman [St. Peter], to the disciple of the cross.
 As I follow no leader save Christ, so I communicate with none but your blessedness, that is with the chair of Peter.
 For this, I know, is the rock on which the church is built [Matt.
 16:18]!
 This is the house where alone the paschal lamb can be rightly eaten [Ex.
 12:22].
 This is the ark of Noah, and he who is not found in it shall perish when the flood prevails [Gen. 7:23]…Consequently I here follow the Egyptian confessors [Catholics expelled by Emperor Valens] who share your faith, and anchor my frail craft under the shadow of their great argosies [large ships].
 I know nothing of Vitalis; I reject Meletius; I have nothing to do with Paulinus [rival claimants of the see of Antioch].
 He that gathers not with you scatters [Matt.
 12:30]; he that is not of Christ is of Antichrist.

-Jerome thus believes that the true Church is that which is in communion with the successor of Peter, the rock, namely the Pope of Rome.
-To be outside this communion is to be outside the Church; on the side of Antichrist, not Christ.
+These words relate to Jerome’s jurisdictional question, namely, who should he consider to be in the Church among a set of rival claimants for the episcopal throne of Antioch?
+He believes only the Pope can provide him an authoritative answer to this question.
+As the rest of his words make clear, Jerome believes that the true Church is that which is in communion with the successor of Peter, the rock, namely the Pope of Rome.
+To be outside this communion is to be outside the Church, and on the side of Antichrist.

 Jerome then provides more details about the controversy in question (§3):